 - Consulting your loved one’s doctor for advice or resources to help you handle the situation.

-Why Should I Hire a Nursing Home Injury Lawyer?
+Why Should I Hire a Nursing Home Abuse Lawyer?

 Our elderly family members are already vulnerable enough and don’t deserve to be hurt by the same people they trust to take care of them.
 Nursing home residents have rights that are protected by both state and federal laws.
 If you contact a nursing home injury attorney, they should be able to help you determine if these rights have been violated and find out whether you have a case.

 Look out for your family.
 Check for signs of abuse or neglect and do something about it if you see them.
 Don’t hesitate to get help from the authorities or a lawyer.
-If you need help with a Morgantown nursing home abuse or neglect case, call Colombo Law at 304-906-2815 to schedule a free consultation and speak with a nursing home injury lawyer near you.
+If you need help with a Morgantown nursing home abuse or neglect case, call Colombo Law at 304-906-2815 to schedule a free consultation and speak with a personal injury lawyer.